beforethesurge/beforethesurge.com/_posts/2024-09-17-network-troubleshooting.md

 3.  **Check Network Settings**
     - Ensure the computer is connected to the correct network.
     - Verify that the computer's IP settings are set to obtain an IP address automatically (DHCP).
-    - If set to static,
+    - If set to static, ensure IP is specified and is correct for workstation/server

 4.  **Run Network Diagnostics**
     - On Windows 11: Go to `Settings` > `System` > `Status` > `Troubleshoot` > `Other Troubleshooters` > `Network and Internet`.